FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part2.md

     </label>
 </div>

-We can then click on "Create a new upload" button, or even try one of the examples in "Add example uploads".
-The page for creating a new upload allows us to upload, edit author metadata, and publish our data with an embargo.
-The system works with by dragging-and-dropping files compressed inside zip or tar file.
-In order for certain codes and features to be parsed, we recommend you trying your own files or visiting the top-left menu "About > About NOMAD".
-For this tutorial, we are going to use DFT and GW calculations done by the code [_exciting_](https://exciting-code.org/).
+You can then click on "Create a new upload" button, or even try one of the examples in "Add example uploads".
+The page for creating a new upload allows you to upload, edit author metadata, and publish your data with an embargo.
+The system works by a drag-and-drop files system.
+For this tutorial, you are going to learn how to upload and explore the metadata of a DFT + GW calculation done by the code [_exciting_](https://exciting-code.org/).

 <div class="click-zoom">
     <label>